Frequently Asked Questions

 5. Side Effects: usually most patients do not have any side effects except for being tired.
 But occasionally (rarely) patients may experience migraines, hot flashes, night sweats, mood swings, vaginal dryness or vaginal bleeding (we’re shutting off all estrogen production with Lupron).
 Nothing to be done if you experience any of these side effects.
 You may take Tylenol for headaches.

-C. Follistm/Gonal-F:
+C: Follistm/Gonal-F:

 Both are the same drug (rFSH), just made by different manufacturers.
 You will be prescribed one based on what your insurance will cover.